blair-aitken/lane_detection/README.md

 4. Record a 5 second video of the boards with your mounted camera.
 5. Save the video into `data/videos/`

-Do this once per camera mounting position.
-If you move or tilt the camera, you’ll need a new homography.

 #### Record Your Driving Video

 This is the video the system will analyse for lane position.
+It must be recorded with the same camera mount used for calibration and homography.

 1. Mount the camera securely above the wheel so the lane line is clearly visible.
 2. Record your driving video.